Keeping our children safe is our highest priority.

 Orchard Primary Academy is a secure site with door access controls and electronic sign in and visitor systems.

-We have clear routines and procedures in place, but the site is only as secure as the people who use it and the whole school community has a responsibility to help us maintain security.
-Our children and parents are crucial to this process and we encourage you to report any concerns to the school office.
+We have clear routines and procedures in place to ensure our site remains safe.
+However, the people who use our site, alongside the whole school community have a responsibility to help us maintain security.
+Our children and parents are crucial to this process and we encourage you to report any concerns to the school office or safeguarding team.

 We take great care to maintain a secure site around the perimeter of the school and all children are supervised at all times.
 In the unlikely event of a child leaving the school premises without permission, staff have been asked never to chase after a child, but rather to report immediately to the office.
 Then parents and police will be informed of the circumstances.
 We lock many of our school gates during the school day.
 Visitors must always report to school via the main driveway reception.